marevers/pleasant-cli/README.md

 pleasant-cli config serverurl <SERVER URL>
 ```

 The server URL will be saved to the configuration file (default: `$HOME/.pleasant-cli.yaml`).
-If you want to use a different config path, you can add the flag `--config <PATH>` to any command.
+If you want to use a different config path, add the flag `--config <PATH>` to all commands.

 Next, log into the Pleasant Password Server: